broker0/py_astealth/README.md

 new features and providing both standard API functions and most of the previous helpers, ensuring a very high level of compatibility.

+### Issues

+Python 2.x is not supported; the minimum version is 3.8.